JuliaLang/www.julialang.org/manual/constructors/index.md

     Point(x::Real, y::Real) = Point(promote(x,y)...)

+The `promote` function converts all its arguments to a common type — in this case `Float64`.
 With this method definition, the `Point` constructor promotes its arguments the same way that numeric operators like `+` do, and works for all kinds of real numbers:

     julia> Point(1.5,2)